Google Chrome Android <104.0.5112.101: Intents Allow Arbitrary Site Nav

 Vulnerability Analysis

 CVE-2022-2856 is exploitable with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality, a high impact on integrity, and no impact on availability.

 Improper Input Validation